nahandove/github-training/readme.md

-# This repository contains information of the mandatory Roche GitHub training
+# This repository contains information of the mandatory GitHub training